phetsims/phet-info/sim_deployment.md

 1. Update the version number in SIMULATION/package.json and commit
 2. Run `grunt build-phet-io`
 3. Run `grunt deploy-dev` to deploy the simulation to spot
-4. Check that the `protected` directory is password protected (by .htaccess) by visiting http://www.colorado.edu/physics/phet/dev/html/SIMULATION/VERSION/phet-io/protected/
+4. Check that the `protected` directory is password protected (by .htaccess) by visiting your version of this link: `http://www.colorado.edu/physics/phet/dev/html/SIMULATION/VERSION/phet-io/protected/`
 5. Copy the simulation from spot to figaro:

     1. ssh into spot